khitless94/social-media-scheduler/LINKEDIN_FIX.md

 # 🔗 LinkedIn OAuth Fix Guide

 ## 🚨 Current Issue
-You're seeing scope authorization errors:
+You're seeing LinkedIn API errors:
-- `unauthorized_scope_error - Scope "r_emailaddress" is not authorized`
-- `unauthorized_scope_error - Scope "r_liteprofile" is not authorized`
+- `Failed to fetch LinkedIn` with 403 status code
+- `serviceError` responses from LinkedIn API
+- Profile fetch failures

 ## 🔍 Root Cause Analysis
-The LinkedIn app with Client ID `78yhh9neso7awt` doesn't have the required **Products** enabled.
-LinkedIn requires specific products to be added to your app for different scopes to work.
+The LinkedIn app with Client ID `86z7443djn3cgx` may have one of these issues:
+1. **Products not enabled** - LinkedIn requires specific products for different scopes
+2. **Incorrect API endpoints** - Using wrong endpoints for the available scopes
+3. **Scope authorization issues** - App doesn't have permission for requested scopes

 ## 🛠️ Step-by-Step Fix